SantoriniDave.com

 Greece and the Greek Islands are my favorite place in Europe for a family vacation.
 Great beaches, interesting history, incredible food (much of it kid-friendly), wonderful people.
 Island hopping by ferry adds a bit of adventure to the whole thing and an opportunity to see several very distinct destinations.
 There are no extra vaccinations required, and no special medicine prescribed.
 Transport in Greece, whether by Greek ferry, bus, or plane, is efficient and comfortable.

-The best places to go in Greece for a family are the Greek Islands, and my favorite island for families is Naxos.
+My favorite places in Greece for my family are the Greek Islands, and my favorite island for families is Naxos.
 But there are many others that are also kid-friendly and great for families.
 Mykonos, Crete, Rhodes, and Corfu are four more that have great beaches, cool towns, and a family-friendly atmosphere.
 Santorini is typically thought of as a couples’ destination but there’s a lot to see and do and it’s still a great family destination (especially if your kids are a little older, say, 6 and up).

 3. Greece is Easy to Get to from the U.K. and the Rest of Europe